CARTAvis/manual_source/source/analysis_tools.rst

    </video>

 Alternatively, the "auto detect" function (experimental) tries to analyze your spectral profile data and sets up the initial solutions *automatically*.
-If there is a prominent continumm emission or offset, please enable the "w/ cont." toggle before clicking the "auto detect" button.
+If there is a prominent continuum emission or offset, please enable the "w/ cont." toggle before clicking the "auto detect" button.
 If the "auto fit" toggle is enabled, the fitting engine will be triggered if the "auto detect" function found a set of initial solutions.
 When the "auto detect" function is applied, you may edit the initial solutions manually afterward, such as adding a new component, deleting an existing component, refining a parameter, etc..

 .. raw:: html